rocketship88/colin-parser/readme.md

 ## What's New

-- Array support: `= myarray(index) * 2`
+- Array support: `= myarray(index) * 2` and multi-dimensional matrix(i,j,k)
 - fixes for boolean literals and multi-character function names (log10, atan2)
 - Comprehensive test suite with 100+ verification tests

 - Support for multiple expressions separated by ` ' ` ` ; ` or `newline`.
 - Assignment operator, right associative, `a = b = c` possible too
 - Allow for on-line comments with or without preceding ; as #... end of line
-- Include check for more than 1000 expressions in cache, to catch $var in expressions
+- Includes check for more than 1000 expressions in cache, to catch $var in expressions
-- Finish up with wrapping in Calc:: namespace and some code cleanup
+- Wrapping in Calc:: namespace and some code cleanup
-- Preliminary upload of C extension for : command, 30% faster
+- Preliminary upload of C extension for : command, 30% faster - see build instructions below
 ## Usage

 ```tcl
 tclsh colin.tcl
 ```

 The file will run all tests automatically and display results.
 At about line 426 there are some knobs for testing.
-To use w/o tests, just remove all code below that point.
+To use w/o tests, just remove all code below that point and source into program (or create a package pkgIndex.tcl or use a module name colin-1.0.tm and then package require command).

 ## Features